jpizzzel/AI-CAD-Project/README.md

 Future Enhancements
 Add support for editing CAD models in real-time.
 Enable model sharing and collaboration.
-Optimize WebSocket performance for smoother rendering.
+Optimize performance for smoother rendering.